I want to share how the Good News of the Injil became meaningful to me. I think this will allow you to better understand the articles in this website.

 An Unforgettable Encounter

-Later that year some friends and I were on a skiing trip in Switzerland – a beautiful skiing region.
-And after a great day of skiing, and having that energy that comes with youth, we would go out clubbing in the evenings.
+Later that year some friends and I were on a skiing trip in Switzerland.
+After a great day of skiing, and having that youthful energy, we would go out clubbing in the evenings.
 At these bars we would dance, meet girls, and have fun until very late into the night.

 In gazing at the majesty of the starry universe in the very dark night it was like I could in a very small way see the majesty of Allah.
 And in the quietness of that moment I knew that I had a choice.
 I could submit to Him or I could continue in the way I was going, having some form of godliness but denying its power on all my life.
 So I fell on my knees and bowed my head to the ground in the stillness of that black night and prayed to the effect, “You are Lord.
 I submit to you.
 There is so much I do not understand.
 Please lead me in your Straight Path”.
 I stayed with my head bowed to the ground in submission admitting that I had sins in my life and asking for guidance.
 No other human was with me in these minutes.
 It was only me and Allah with the star-filled background around 2 AM outside a ski resort in Switzerland.
 It was an encounter I will never forget and even in trying to recount it words fall short.